HUGE DISCOUNTS DURING THE LOCKDOWN.

 Submission Guidelines for the

-As stated earlier, stories must be fiction and totally of your own creation.
+SUBMISSION GUIDELINES: As earlier, stories must be fiction and totally of your own creation.

-Stories MUST be a "who done it" mystery with a beginning, middle, and end with a solution.
+Stories MUST be a "complete story containing a beginning, middle, and end.

 Please heed these guidelines: